adamsilver/fdpb/seat-chooser.md

 7. Choosing a seat
 8. Payment

-Let's dive in there is a lot to discuss.

 ## Choose desination

 The first thing users need to do is select a destination (and an origin).
 Without this information we can't offer the user any flights.
-There is a few things to discuss.

-We could design the destination field to be one of many types of control.
+The destination field could be a:

-1. Radio button group
+1. radio buttons
-2. Select menu
+2. select box
-3. Text box (or type=search)
+3. text box (`input type="search"`)

 ### Radio buttons

 We could use radio buttons but there are hundreds, if not thousands of destinations.
-It would be a huge page.
+It would be a huge page with a lot of scrolling.
 The good thing about radio buttons is that we could use `cmd+f` but:

 a) many users won't know about it's existence;
 b) some browsers don't expose this capability particularly on mobile; and
 c) ultimately, we shouldn't really on such an inconspicuous browser feature plug UX holes in our own design.
 We can surely do better.

-### Select menu
+### Select box

+We could use a select box but like radio buttons they suffer from lots of scrolling and come with some additional problems.

-In her talk Burn Your Select Tags[^] Alice Bartlett explains that select menus should be avoided wherever possible.
+In her talk Burn Your Select Tags[^] Alice Bartlett explains that select boxes should be avoided wherever possible.
 This is something that Luke W also states in Dropdown menus are last resort[^lukew].
 This is because:

 a) They hide choices and require a click just to see them;
 b) Some devices suppress the zoom of `option` overlays; and
 c) They aren't generally well understood.

-This is not about never using them, but use them sparingly.
-Fortunately, they are native and so they have a lot of accessibility features built in.
-But as choosing a destination is critical we owe it to ourselves to explore this further.
+This doesn't mean we should never ever use them, but we should do so consciously and when we have analysed all the options available to us.
+In this chapter we're going to do just that.

-### Text box (search)
+### Text box (`input type="search"`)

-We can use a regular text box, and allow users to search for a destination.
-We can use `type=search` which is a slightly-enhanced text box where:

-- You get a 'X' symbol at the end of the input/search box to clear texts in the box; and
-- Pressing 'Esc' key on keyboard also clears texts

-The problem with this is that:

-a) we don't allow users to select; meaning that they may search and get no results
-b) searching, takes relatively a long time to perform requiring a server round trip that again may result in no results (see A)).
+A regular text box (`input type="text"`) is an option for us but we could enhance the experience a by using a search box (`input type="search"`).
+In doing so the browser allows the user to clear the field easily either by tapping on the "x" or pressing *escape*.

+This is good when we have no idea what the user is going to search for.
+But we sort of do.
+Our flight booking servie offers a finite amount of destinations.
+Why let the user search, unassisted in order to arrive at a page that states something along the lines of *we don't offer that destination, choose another*?

-Again we can do better, particularly as an enhancement.
+In many respects we have regressed from the select box option above.
+At least users could guarantee a positive result.
+We can do better, certainly as an enhancement.

 ### Typeahead combobox

 What we really need is a textbox and select menu rolled into one.
-In HTML5 there is the datalist but it is extremely buggy[^caniuse] otherwise I would most certainly be advising it's use.

-Because of that we need to use a relatively hefty amount of Javascript and ensure we don't lose accessibility needs in the process.

-More importantly than the code itself is the requirements.
-GDS have an accessible typeahead in progress.
+Up until recently there has been no such element for us to use.
+HTML5 gave us the promising `datalist` but unfortuntely, it is buggy[^caniuse].

+Because of this we need to write our own custom form control using Javascript.
+I will provide solutions to this problem later, but first I think it's more important to understand the problem that any solution must think about, in order to ensure any component we create is as inclusive as possible.

-Before we enhance our field with a typeahead though we first need to determine which of the above is our baseline experience.
-Either a text box or a select menu.
-Based on the above and your own situation I leave that as your decision.
+Starting with a baseline experience, for those without Javascript capabilities, we need to offer our users either a text box or select box.
+As discussed earlier I think on balance it's better to go with a select box but depending on your situation a text box may be fine.

-Whichever way we go, we'll need to ensure that once we enhance it with script, that it becomes a text box.

-When the user types we'll need to reveal the results and expose those appropriately through ARIA attributes.
-And we'll need to ensure all of this works with the keyboard.
+When our script executes successfully we'll need to to the following:

+1. Hide the select box.
+2. Create a text box with an `id` that matches the select box label.
+3. Works with the keyboard.
+4. Works with screen readers.

 Code: